seongbae/canvas/README.md

 # Canvas

-Canvas is an open source CMS starter kit built with Laravel.
-It provides a starting point for building an advanced website or your own content management system.

-Canvas comes with admin dashboard for managing users, roles & permissions, media items, simple pages, and system logs.
-You can use Canvas to build simple websites or build more advanced websites.
-It also has support for building modules.
+Canvas is an admin panel built with Laravel.
+It comes with admin dashboard for managing users, roles & permissions, media items, simple pages, and system logs.

 ## Getting Started